Would You Rather...

-Have you ever played "Would You Rather..."?
+My family and I have a great time playing "Would You Rather...?"
 It's a conversation game where participants must choose between two scenarios and explain why.

-If you apply this game to your relationships, your stuff, and your home, you can start to see what you value and what really makes you happy.
+If you apply this game to your relationships, your stuff, and your home, it will clarify your values and what makes you happy.

 - Would you rather have your curio cabinets, shelves, and collectibles that fill an entire room, or enjoy a smaller home that costs $300 less every month?